alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-02.basic.md

 conversation contexts that provide prefabricated sets of recipients for the client to utilise when a message is composed or sent.

-In "decentralised" E2ESM such as PGP-Encrypted Email or (somewhat) Ricochet, the recipients of each message are individually determined by each sender at the point of composition; however "group" metadata may also exist, in terms of (e.g.) email addressees or subject lines.
+In "decentralised" E2ESM such as PGP-Encrypted Email or Ricochet the recipients of each message are individually determined by each sender at the point of composition; however "group" metadata may also exist, in terms of (e.g.) email addressees or subject lines.

 ## Backdoor